mrmanian/Pirate-Chat/README.md

 #### Improvement #2: Render url link preview in-line.

 * I implemented this feature using the library react-tiny-link, however the app would break and render useless if an invalid url link was entered, so I removed it completely.
 How I originally did it was I searched if the message had an 'http' in it, and if it did, I would pass the react-tiny-link object with the message as the parameter and it will do the rest.
 If the link is invalid, or if the link does not start with http, for example 'espn.com' will not render as a link.
 The way I can fix this would be to call a function that will verify that the message is indeed a valid url before returning the react-tiny-link object.

+#### Improvement #3: Make the login buttons on a separate page.

+* Creating a separate login page would make the app look better for starters, and it would also fix the issue regarding counting the number of online users.
+I would have the login page load first, then after the user authenticates, it will hide, making the actual chatbox page come into view.

 **[Back to top](#Pirate-Themed-Chat-App)**